Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The mechanism of atopic allergic reactions is closely connected with immunoglobulins E (reactants).
-They have the ability to fast fixation on skin cells, mucous membranes, mast cells and basophils, therefore in free form immunoglobulin E is present in blood plasma in negligible quantities.
+The mechanism of atopic allergic reactions is closely related to immunoglobulins E (reagins).
+They have the ability to quickly fix on the cells of the skin, mucous membranes, mast cells and basophils, therefore, in free form, immunoglobulin E is present in the blood plasma in negligible quantities.
 The half-life of immunoglobulin E is 3 days in the blood serum and 14 days on the membranes of mast cells and basophils.
-In case of repeated contact with the antigen (allergen), the interaction of reactive antibodies and antigens occurs on the surface of basophils and mast cells, which leads to degranulation, release of vasoactive factors (histamine, serotonin, heparin, etc.) and the development of clinical manifestations of anaphylaxis.
-Immunoglobulin E causes Type I hypersensitivity of immediate type - the most common type of allergic reactions.
-In addition to participating in allergic reactions of type I, immunoglobulin E also participates in protective anthelmintic immunity.
+Upon repeated contact with the antigen (allergen), the interaction of reagin antibodies and antigens occurs on the surface of basophils and mast cells, which leads to degranulation, release of vasoactive factors (histamine, serotonin, heparin, etc.) and the development of clinical manifestations of anaphylaxis.
+Immunoglobulin E causes type I immediate hypersensitivity - the most common type of allergic reactions.
+In addition to participating in type I allergic reactions, immunoglobulin E also takes part in protective antihelminthic immunity.

-Reference values (norm) of the concentration of total immunoglobulin E in serum
+Reference values (norm) of total immunoglobulin E concentration in blood serum

 Age |